List of Stranger Things characters: Jonathan Byers

 In the fourth season, Jonathan makes a new friend named Argyle.
-Jonathan, who planned to attend college with Nancy, reveals to Argyle that he was accepted to a community college in Lenora Hills.
-After gaining the number of NINA, they seek the help of Suzie who resides in Salt Lake City, Utah.
+Jonathan, who planned to attend college with Nancy, reveals to Argyle that he never applied out of fear that he needed to stay to look after his family and also because it isn't his dream.
+Jonathan feels guilty for lying and plans to make up with Nancy.
+When Eleven is taken by Brenner and Owens to regain her powers, the U.S. Government hunt down Jonathan, Mike, Will, and Argyle.
+One of Owens' men tell them to find NINA, the bunker where Eleven is.
+After gaining the phone number of NINA, they seek the help of Suzie who resides in Salt Lake City, Utah.
 Suzie locates NINA's coordinates, and the group arrives there while Eleven is facing off against the U.S. Army's troops.
-Jonathan helps the group build an isolation tank for Eleven to fight Vecna, and later returns to Hawkins only to find it being infiltrated by the Upside Down.
+They rescue Eleven and on the way, learn of Vecna and the murders in Hawkins.
+They plan to go back to Hawkins to help but due to there not being enough time to get there, Eleven suggest that she piggybacks off Max's mind to get into Vecna's to defeat him.
+Jonathan helps the group build an isolation tank for Eleven to fight Vecna and later he returns to Hawkins.
+Jonathan reunites with Nancy only to find Hawkins being infiltrated by the Upside Down.